Sonophoto/PythonNotes/primalPython/README.md

 # Primal Python

 ##### NOTE: This is an in progress personal project for my own amusement.
 There is one useful function in primalPython.py as I write this.
 Started June 2020.
-Anticipated completion date August 2020.
+Anticipated completion date January 2021.

 A variety of methods for calculating our favourite irrational number and related sets.
 Unit tests included.

 ### Special thanks to:
+Alexandria - The Russian Hottie.

 ### Usage: